 That transformation has now taken place and the high-street icon, affectionately known as Wolves Civic but renamed The Halls Wolverhampton, is back to its former glory and can be appreciated by thousands of people each year.

 In the process, our team has created a main 3,500 capacity entertainment space and a further 1,300 capacity venue called The Wulfrun, creating a combined capacity of nearly 5,000.

 Wolves Civic in the 1960s

-Procured through the Major Works England and Northern Ireland, a part of the Scape National Construction framework, the team will make the major changes to the Civic Hall and Wulfrun Hall and keep the venue on track to reopen in autumn 2021.
+Procured through the Major Works England and Northern Ireland, a part of the Scape National Construction framework, we responded quickly when the original contractor chosen for the work went into liquidation.

-The scope at Civic Hall will see essential structural, engineering and electrical works take place and visitors are set to benefit from the introduction of a second balcony for the Civic Hall and a balcony in the Wulfrun Hall to provide additional seating.
+Our scope saw essential structural, engineering and electrical improvements, with enhancements including a new second balcony at the Halls main theatre and a further balcony in the Wulfrun Hall to provide additional comfortable seating.

 Also, the height above the stage to the rear was increased for bigger and better shows.
 Overall, the benefits include wider and more comfortable seats, plus bigger and better bars and more space to socialise.
 Visitors also benefit from expanded and revamped toilet facilities, lift access to new balconies, better access arrangements for disabled visitors (including enhanced wheelchair access).